yscialom/pinanas/docs/external-services.md

 -------

 In your `settings.yml` file (see [INSTALL](INSTALL.md#settings "docs/INSTALL.md") for more information), you will find the variable `services`.
-You need to fill in the details for your provider.
+This is where you can list your external services.
 It is composed of two fields:
 - The `name` (or code) of your service: this will be the subdomain your service will be available at;
 - The internal `url` of your service: this is the url used locally (from the PiNanas server point of view) to access the service.
 It can be part of your own infrastructure of completely external.